dinchak/node-liveosc/README.md

 });
 ```

+## Reference

+See the [API docs](https://github.com/dinchak/node-liveosc/wiki) for full usage information.

 ### Song Structure
 The LiveOSC object has a song property that contains a full object map of the current Live set.
 The organization of the object is as follows: